mamedev/mame/docs/source/techspecs/memory.rst

 | (...).writeonly()
 | (...).ram()

-Selects the range to access a memory zone as readonly, writeonly or readwrite respectively.
+Selects the range to access a memory zone as read-only, write-only or read/write respectively.
 Specific handle qualifiers allow to tell where this memory zone should be.
 There are two cases when no qualifier is acceptable:

-* ram() gives an anonymous ram zone not accessibles outside of the address space.
+* ram() gives an anonymous ram zone not accessible outside of the address space.

-* rom() when the memory map is used in an AS_PROGRAM space of a (cpu) device which names is also the name of a region.
+* rom() when the memory map is used in an AS_PROGRAM space of a (CPU) device which names is also the name of a region.
   Then the memory zone points to that region at the offset corresponding to the start of the zone.

 | (...).rom().region("name", offset)

-The region qualifier allows to make a readonly zone point to the contents of a given region at a given offset.
+The region qualifier allows to make a read-only zone point to the contents of a given region at a given offset.

 | (...).rom().share("name")